CesiumGS/3d-tiles/specification/README.md

 * **Tileset** - The tileset as a whole may be associated with global metadata.
 Common examples might include year of collection, author details, or other general context for the tileset contents.
 * **Tile** - Tiles may be individually associated with more specific metadata.
 This may be the timestamp when a tile was last updated or the maximum height of the tile, or spatial hints to optimize traversal algorithms.
-* **Groups** - Tile contents may be organized into groups (see: [Groups](#content-groups)) with shared metadata.
+* **Groups** - Tile contents may be organized into groups.
 Each group definition represents a metadata entity that can be assigned to the tile contents by specifying the index within this list as the `group` property of the content.
 This is useful for working with collections of contents as layers, e.g. to manage visibility or visual styling.
 * **Content** - Tile contents may be individually associated with more specific metadata, such as a list of attribution strings.
 * **Features** glTF 2.0 assets with feature metadata can be included as tile contents.
 The [`EXT_structural_metadata`](https://github.com/CesiumGS/glTF/tree/3d-tiles-next/extensions/2.0/Vendor/EXT_structural_metadata) extension allows associating metadata with vertices or texels.